 Extended writeups for All The Tropes

 The console appears to have two cartridge slots.
-Although there exist famiclones with both 60-pin and 72-pin slots, the NES version of Lemmings was not officially released in Japan; a legitimate cartridge would have to be for a 16-bit system, ruling out most of the time that the authentic Famicom was contemporary.
+Although there exist famiclones with both 60-pin and 72-pin slots, the NES version of Lemmings was not officially released in Japan, and Lemmings itself was created rather late in the time that the authentic Famicom was contemporary; hence a legitimate cartridge would have to be for a 16-bit system.
+(TODO: "legitimate"?
+How common are pirate cartridges of NES Lemmings?)